AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 2. Download the data_cleaning.py script in this repo

-3. Make sure the data cleaning scipt is at the same level as the data folder, like below:
+3. Make sure the data cleaning scipt is at the same level as the data folder
--- /data
--- /data_cleaning.py

 4. Change path variable where it says:
  ```